 The inability of many Russians to believe that Georgians were writing the graffiti, though, seemed to speak to their naivete, or maybe a willful ignorance, about how people saw them.

-In the crudest form there is a lingering colonial arrogance, that Georgians should be grateful for the economic and cultural modernization that two centuries of rule from Russia brought.
+Many of the Russians I have spoken with have experienced a profound shock about the nature of their country, and many have virtually overnight written it off forever.
+The dominant impulse seems to don a collective hair shirt.
+Many Russian establishments are identifiable by the Ukrainian flag on display and a poster with a QR code letting you donate to the Ukrainian armed forces.
+If they bring up some way in which Russian emigres are poorly treated, it is invariably prefaced with “Of course, it’s nothing compared to what Ukrainians are going through.”

-The issue of Russian colonialism has become a hot topic since the Ukraine war, not least among the Russians I’ve met in Tbilisi.
-I met one artist, Dima, while he was doing a performance piece devoted to the traumatic experience of crossing the border into Georgia.
-The performance entailed standing in a central Tbilisi park for 24 hours, the amount of time he had been stranded in the no man’s land between the two countries.
-To help pass the time he was reading a Russian translation of Internal Colonization, a radical reinterpretation of Russian history that has gained currency lately.
-“Maybe it has some answers for me,” he said.
+“Decolonization” is a hot topic.
+Dima, in his 24-hour performance piece, had a lot of time to kill and he had brought along some reading: a Russian translation of Internal Colonization, a 2011 book by historian Alexander Etkind that reimagined Russian history through the lens of postcolonial theory.
+For obvious reasons, it has gained currency and popularity since the start of the war.
+“Maybe it has some answers for me,” Dima said.

-But colonization is a tough habit to break.
-The Russians who have come to Georgia are a pretty do-gooder crowd

-, and there has been something a bit off-putting about the lectures I see advertised for what to do about things such as Tbilisi’s street animal problem.
+The good intentions, though, occasionally come off as cringeworthy.
+The Russians have brought with them a lifestyle common in Moscow in St. Petersburg, where charity work and self-improvement lectures are trendy.
+It developed out of Russia’s lack of space for any real civic engagement, but imported to Georgia, it can seem patronizing.
+I was struck by a notice I saw on Instagram for a lecture, in Russian, about what people can do about Tbilisi’s street animal problem: as if Russians didn’t have bigger problems to think about, and Georgians couldn’t manage their problems by themselves.

+Of course Americans, Brits, and many other residents of colonizing countries feel and act the same way toward Georgia’s many problems, it’s a universal expat impulse.
+But when Russians do it it comes off worse, burdened as it is with the baggage of two centuries of colonial development for which Georgians were expected to be grateful.

-“Russians think there is nothing for us without them, but it’s not true,” Zurab told me.
-He has a complicated identity: with a Georgian father and a Russian mother he grew up speaking Russian in Abkhazia, a subtropical slice of Georgia that broke away as the Soviet Union collapsed in a civil war.
-Nearly all ethnic Georgians were forced out.
-Zurab’s family fled to Moscow but he moved to Tbilisi a few years ago and now runs a chain of popular bars here.
+“Russians think there we don’t have anything without them, but it’s not true,” Zurab told me.
+He has a complicated identity: with a Georgian father and a Russian mother he grew up speaking Russian in Abkhazia.
+Nearly all ethnic Georgians were forced out during the war in the 90s and Zurab’s family fled to Moscow when he was a teenager.
+He moved to Tbilisi a few years ago and now runs a chain of popular bars here.
 “I’m half Russian and I still don’t like Russians,” he joked.
 He said he was generally in favor of the graffiti that had emerged, though he thought the message needed to be sharpened: “Putin isn’t a dickhead, he’s a murderer and a terrorist.”

 Zurab tries to be a bridge between the two communities, hosting a Russian-language podcast about Georgia and pushing back against some of the extreme attempts to bully people in Tbilisi out of speaking Russian.
 But Russians underestimate Georgians’ antipathy toward them, he said.

 “Young Georgians are not interested in Russia.
 They are like ‘leave us alone, we don’t know you, we never saw anything good from you guys, we don’t like you.
 We grew up without you and all we know from you is tanks, bombs, and killing,’” he said.
 “Our parents and grandparents were forced to be involved and oriented toward Russia.
 But we’re not.”

-The vast majority of the Russians here don’t appear interested in forcing Georgians to do anything.
-The dominant impulse seems, on the contrary, to don a collective hair shirt.
-The easiest way to spot a Russian establishment here is the Ukrainian flag and a poster with a QR code letting you donate to the Ukrainian armed forces.
-If they bring up some way in which Russian emigres are poorly treated, it is invariably prefaced with “Of course, it’s nothing compared to what Ukrainians are going through.”
+**